Evan Nichols

 Evan Nichols (born July 29, 2004) is an American ice sled hockey player.
-He was a member of the United States national team that won gold at the 2022 Winter Paralympics.
+He was a member of the United States national team that won gold at the 2022 and 2026 Winter Paralympics.

 Career

 Nichols made his international debut with the United States national team during the 2022 Winter Paralympics and won a gold medal.
 At 17 years old, he was the youngest member on the Paralympic sled hockey roster.

 He represented the United States at the 2023 World Para Ice Hockey Championships and won a gold medal.
 He again represented the United States at the 2024 World Para Ice Hockey Championships and won a silver medal.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.